gobeam/golang-oauth/README.md

-	//To check valid accessToken, you should pass accessToken and it will check if it is valid accesstoken including if it is valid and non revoked.
-If it is valid in response it will return AccessTokens data correspond to that token resp, err := store.GetByAccess(accessToken string)
+	/*To check valid accessToken, you should

-	//To check valid refreshToken, you should pass refreshToken and it will check if it is valid refreshToken including if it is valid and non revoked and if it;s related accessToken is already revoked or not.
-If it is valid in response it will return AccessTokens data correspond to that token.
+	pass accessToken and it will check if it is valid accesstoken including if it is valid and non revoked.
+If it is valid in response it will return AccessTokens data correspond to that token */ resp, err := store.GetByAccess(accessToken string)

-	//Note that refresh token after using one time will be revoked and cannot be used again resp, err := store.GetByRefresh(refreshToken string)
+	/* To check valid refreshToken, you should pass refreshToken and it will check if it is valid refreshToken including if it is valid and non revoked and if it;s related accessToken is already revoked or not.
+If it is valid in response it will return AccessTokens data correspond to that token*/

-	//You can manually revoke access token by passing userId which you can get from valid token info store.RevokeByAccessTokens(userId int64)
+	/* Note that refresh token after using one time will be revoked and cannot be used again */ resp, err := store.GetByRefresh(refreshToken string)

-	//You can manually revoke refresh token by passing accessTokenId which you can get from valid token info store.RevokeRefreshToken(accessTokenId string)
+	/*You can manually revoke access token by passing userId which you can get from valid token info */ store.RevokeByAccessTokens(userId int64)

-	//you can also clear all token related to user by passing TokenInfo from valid token store.ClearByAccessToken(userId int64)
+	/*You can manually revoke refresh token by passing accessTokenId which you can get from valid token info */ store.RevokeRefreshToken(accessTokenId string)

-	// ...
+	//* you can also clear all token related to user by passing TokenInfo from valid token */ store.ClearByAccessToken(userId int64)

 }